anikets2001/nextflix-clone/README.md

 -get access token
 -go to documentation get data from now playing movie list -and got the data in the browse page
+-update store with movie data
+-planning for main container and secondary container -fetch data for trailer video
+-create custom hook (useMovieTrailer) for fetching movie trailer -update store with trailer video data
+-embedded the youtube video and make it autoplay and mute -added tailwind classes to make main container awesome

 # features
 -Login/Sign up